 I welcome applications from outstanding candidates for PhD in Computation, Cognition and Language.
 This route is suitable for candidates wanting to do a PhD with me at LTL and CHIA.
 If you are interested in applying, (i) please take a look at my research interests and ongoing projects, and (ii) check that you meet the minimum entry requirements before contacting me.
-If you want to apply for PhD funding from Cambridge, note the funding deadlines (for entry in October 2022).
-I get many applications, so please make contact early!
+I get many applications, so please make contact early.
+If you want to apply for PhD funding from Cambridge, note that the funding deadlines for entry in October 2024 have already passed.

 Current Part III and MPhil students:

 If you want to do your research project with LTL, please see the projects that we offer.